rkday/rkd.me.uk/posts/worst-javascript.md

+---
-Title: The most terrifying Javascript I've seen yet...
+title: The most terrifying Javascript I've seen yet...
-Date: 2013-10-11 10:50
-Category: Code
-Tags: javascript, languages
+published_date: 2013-10-11 10:50:00 +0100
-Slug: batman-js
+slug: batman-js
-Author: Rob Day
-Summary: What happens in the land of extreme type coercion.
+excerpt: What happens in the land of extreme type coercion.
+---

 There was a recent discussion on the Clojure mailing list about dynamically and statically typed languages.
 Someone posted [this